-Premature infants (defined as infants born before 37 weeks of gestational age) in stable clinical condition (regardless of birth weight) should be immunized with age-appropriate doses of vaccine at the same chronological age and according to the same schedule as full-term infants, with some exceptions as outlined below.
-Healthy premature infants generally tolerate immunizations well, with rates of adverse events similar to the low rates of full-term infants.
+Premature infants (defined as infants born before 37 weeks of gestational age) in stable clinical condition, regardless of birth weight, should be immunized with age-appropriate doses of vaccine at the same chronological age and according to the same schedule as full-term infants, with some exceptions as outlined below.
+Healthy premature infants weighing 1,500 grams or more at birth generally tolerate immunizations well, with rates of adverse events similar to the low rates of full-term infants.

 Passive transfer of maternal antibodies occurs after the 28th week of gestation.
-Therefore, premature infants born after 28 weeks of gestation will have maternally derived antibodies but at lower concentrations and for a shorter duration than full-term newborns.
+Therefore, premature infants born after 28 weeks of gestation will have maternally derived antibodies, but at lower concentrations and for a shorter duration than full-term newborns.
 Premature infants of less than 28 weeks gestation are not expected to have significant amounts of maternal antibody.
 Thus, premature infants may experience increased frequency and severity of vaccine preventable illnesses and should be protected from vaccine preventable disease through timely immunization.

-Premature infants, especially those weighing less than 1,500 grams at birth are at higher risk of apnea and bradycardia following vaccination compared to full-term infants.
+Premature infants, especially those weighing less than 1,500 grams at birth, are at higher risk of apnea and bradycardia following vaccination compared to full-term infants.
 Any increase or recurrence of apnea and bradycardia following vaccination of a premature infant is generally self-limited, subsides within 48 hours, and does not alter the infant's overall clinical progress.
 Hospitalized premature infants should have continuous cardiac and respiratory monitoring for 48 hours after their first immunization.

-All premature infants, regardless of weight, born to women who are HBsAg-positive should receive HB immune globulin (HBIg) and monovalent HB vaccine within 12 hours of birth.
+All premature infants, regardless of weight, born to women who are HBsAg positive should receive HB immune globulin (HBIg) and monovalent HB vaccine within 12 hours of birth.

-If maternal HBsAg status is not available within 12 hours of delivery, consideration should be given to administering HB vaccine and HBIg to the infant while the results are pending, taking into account the mother's risk factors and erring on the side of providing vaccine and HBIg if there is any suspicion that the mother could be infected.
+If maternal HBsAg status is not available within 12 hours of delivery, consideration should be given to administering HB vaccine and HBIg to the infant while the results are pending, taking into account the mother's risk factors and erring on the side of providing HB vaccine and HBIg if there is any suspicion that the mother could be infected.